Actindo-AG/Documentation/Tasks/Operation/02_ManageTasks.md

 Every task is related to an event.
 This means that when an event occurs, a task is created.
 For example, when the event "Difference in stock" occurs, a task is automatically created for the responsible user to check the inconsistencies manually and, if necessary, take further action.

-You can define the user and/or user group who, by default, are responsible for an event, and all tasks related to it, in the *Events* menu entry, see [Manage the events](./01_ManageEvents.md).
+You can define the user and/or user group who, by default, are responsible for an event, and all related tasks, in the *Events* menu entry, see [Manage the events](./01_ManageEvents.md).
 However, you can further assign an individual or several tasks to a specific user in the *Tasks* menu entry.

-You can assign assign to yourself or to other users registered in the current system instance.
+You can assign tasks to yourself or to other users registered in your system instance.

+[comment]: <> (instance in Glossar aufnehmen und definieren?
+Oder anders nennen?)

 ### Assign a task to yourself